Criminal Law: Arson | Assault | Attempted Murder | Drugs | Fraud | Mischief | Robbery | Theft | Sexual Assault

 In general, the definition of theft is when a person uses fraud or otherwise takes something unlawfully from another person or entity.
 These types of crimes can range from crimes of opportunity such as shoplifting to serious breaches of trust.
 Different factors are considered by the courts in determining the punishment for a theft conviction.
 Some cases are taken more seriously.

 For example, who someone stole from can be an aggravating factor.
 A theft that’s a crime of opportunity, for example grabbing an unattended wallet, may be seen differently from a theft involving stealing from an employer.
 Other types of theft involves breach of trust, such as a home-care nurse stealing from a patient, or an accountant or corporate officer misusing company money.
+If you have been accused of theft, whether it’s petty shoplifting or something more serious, call us for a free consultation of your case.

 Sexual assault is a banner offence with the intention of covering all offences that are sexual in nature.
 This means that a sexual assault charge can be made regardless if there was simply touching involved, or if the act involved intercourse.